electricbookworks/electric-book/_docs/about/technical-overview.md

     *   `images`: a folder that contains:
         -   `cover.jpg`: a front-cover image used as the default for the project as a whole.
         -   `publisher-logo.jpg`: a logo (which you'll replace with your own) for the project and website as a whole.
-    *   `fonts`: a place to store fonts that all books in a project might use.
+    *   `fonts`: a place to store fonts that any book in a project might use.
 The template includes several open-licensed fonts here already.
+(You may also choose to store fonts in `_epub/assets/fonts` for [epub output](../output/epub-output.html#fonts).)
     *   `js`: Javascript used in the template.
 Advanced users might add their own scripts here and manage which scripts are included on pages in `bundle.js`.
 See the ['Using Javascript'](../advanced/javascript.html) section for more detail.

 *   `book`: a folder for a book's content, stored in markdown files.
 You might add more similarly structured folders for further books in your project.
 You'd duplicate and rename this folder for each book you add to your project.